13 Essential Test Parameters for Turbine Oil: Ensuring Optimal Performance

 3.6 Copper Corrosion

-This test evaluates the oil’s tendency to corrode copper components.
-It’s vital for maintaining the integrity of machinery.
+This test is used to measure the oil's ability to rust copper parts.
+This is important for the integrity of machinery.

 3.7 Acid Number